Winter Weekend in Westport

 where to stay

-The Mill Times Hotel // a very central hotel.
+The Mariner // a very central hotel.
 Located just off the main street – a standard, cheap hotel.
 The room was comfortable & the breakfasts in the morning were hearty and filling.
+Address: Mill St, Cahernamart, Westport, Co.
+Mayo. *2022 update: previously known as The Mill Times Hotel, this seems to have rebranded.

 where to eat

-This Must Be The Place // a beautiful new cafe occupying the space where WTR was.
+This Must Be The Place // a beautiful café.
 The menu is healthy and fresh, filled with original ideas not found anywhere else in Westport.
-The food is delicious – as is the coffee – so much so that Boyfriend & I stopped in for a speedy lunch before setting off home.
+The food is delicious – as is the coffee – so much so that Boyfriend & I stopped in for another speedy lunch before setting home.
 Pro tip: get the homemade beans with the feta and the chorizo, it is mouthwatering-ly good.
+Address: High St, Cahernamart, Westport, Co.
+Mayo, F28 Y440

 Willow Tea Rooms // adorable little tea rooms just beside the clock tower (with an A+ window display also), serving up a huge choice of loose leaf teas & cute little baked goods.
 I’m a sucker for a cute mince pie & this was definitely the best one I’ve had in my whole life – heated ever so slightly with a healthy (or not so healthy) dollop of softly whipped cream.
 Perfection.
-2019 edit: now closed, but leaving this here for the memories.
+Address: High St, Cahernamart, Westport, Co.
+Mayo, F28 Y440. *2019 update: sadly, now closed.

 where to drink

-McGing’s // definitely our favourite pub in Westport.
+McGing’s // definitely our favourite pub.
 Have you seen the outside?
 A grey, dull building, entirely brought to life by the mad bright colours of the pub.
 Walking inside feels like stepping back in time.
 It’s like one of those great pubs your grandparents used to drink in that were so full of character.
 In the sitting room – yes, the sitting room – there’s a lovely blazing fire to keep warm while you sip away on your Mescan.
 What more could you ask for?
+Address: High St, Cahernamart, Westport, Co.
+Mayo

 Hunt down some Mescan // wherever you can.
 Locally brewed, it is delicious.